PFAS Remediation

 Treatment System Design and Implementation For PFAS Remediation

 InSite Engineering works closely with utilities to design and implement advanced treatment systems to effectively remove PFAS contaminants.
 We tailor solutions to match each client’s specific needs, ensuring efficient and cost-effective removal of PFAS compounds.
-We utilize Microfiltration (MF), Reverse Osmosis (RO), and Granulated Activated Carbon (GAC) technologies to address PFAS contamination in water and wastewater utilities.
+Based on EPA-identified treatment technology options for PFAS reduction in drinking water, we utilize Granular Activated Carbon (GAC), Ion Exchange (IX), Reverse Osmosis (RO), and Nanofiltration (NF) technologies to address PFAS contamination in water and wastewater utilities.

 Reverse Osmosis for PFAS Removal

 Reverse Osmosis (RO) is a highly effective membrane process that uses pressure to separate ions, molecules, and contaminants from water.
 RO membranes have a much smaller pore size, typically around 0.0001 micrometers, which enables the removal of smaller PFAS compounds and other contaminants.
-The addition of RO in the treatment process after MF further enhances the removal of PFAS from the water or wastewater stream, ensuring an extra layer of protection.
+The addition of RO in the treatment process after MF allows for the comprehensive removal of PFAS from the water or wastewater stream, while optimizing the performance of the RO system.

 Granulated Activated Carbon for PFAS Removal

 Granulated Activated Carbon (GAC) filtration is a widely used method for removing organic contaminants, including PFAS compounds, from water.
 GAC has a high surface area and adsorption capacity, allowing it to effectively capture and remove a wide range of contaminants.
-GAC is commonly used as a standalone treatment method and in conjunction with membrane processes like MF and RO.
-By adding a GAC filtration stage, utilities can target PFAS compounds that may not be effectively removed by membranes alone, further enhancing the overall treatment process.
+GAC is commonly used as either a standalone treatment method or in conjunction with membrane processes like MF and RO.
+By adding a GAC filtration stage, utilities can target PFAS compounds that cannot be effectively removed by membranes alone, further enhancing the overall treatment process.

 Conclusion